eReefs/ereefs.github.io/docs/index.md

           <div class="sub-content">
             <h2>Diving into eReefs marine information</h2>
             <p  style="color: #fff; text-shadow: 1px 1px 4px rgba(0, 0, 0, 0.5);">
 eReefs is an innovative initiative aimed at monitoring and modelling the Great Barrier Reef and its marine environment, to better understand and safeguard one of the world’s most iconic natural wonders into the future.
-Dive into the eReefs open-access systems to discover, visualise and re-use the Publicly available datasets
+Dive into the eReefs open-access systems to discover, visualise and re-use the Publicly available datasets.
             </p>
           </div>
         </div>